Chenagai airstrike: Reaction

 There were angry reactions in response to the strike.
 Many Muslim groups have condemned the action.
 Siraj-ul-Haq, the senior Minister and Provincial Chief of the Jamaat-e-Islami party, resigned from the provincial cabinet in protest against the strikes.
 Sahibzada Haroonur Rashid, MNA (Member of National Assembly) from Bajaur Agency, also resigned from the National Assembly in protest.

 Retaliation

-Following attacks against the madrasa in the Bajaur tribal agency, on November 8, 2006, a suicide bomber killed 42 Pakistani soldiers and injured 20 others in Dargai, 85 miles north-west of Islamabad.
-It has already called the deadliest attack by the militants on the army since it began operations against pro-Taliban and al-Qaeda forces.
-Though no one has claimed responsibility as yet, the attack has been linked to the Bajaur militants.
+On November 8, 2006, a suicide bomber killed 42 Pakistani soldiers and injured 20 others in Dargai, 85 miles north-west of Islamabad.
+The bombing was named the deadliest attack by the militants on the Pakistani armed forces since it began operations against pro-Taliban and al-Qaeda forces.
+Though no claims of responsibility were issued, the attack has been linked to the Bajaur militants.